Leadership: Six Studies in World Strategy: Receptions

 The Economist described the book as "partial but enlightening" and criticized Kissinger for omitting from the chapter on Nixon unpleasant episodes such as Watergate or the bombing of Cambodia.
 The left-leaning Guardian criticized Kissinger for omitting the "death and destruction" caused by the statesmen Kissinger admired.
-The portrait drawn by Nixon is sympathetic and at the same time incomplete.
-The portrayals of Charles de Gaulle and Margaret Thatcher are interpreted as one-sided and influenced by Kissinger's own worldview.
+The Guardian's reviewer added that the portrait drawn of Nixon is sympathetic and at the same time incomplete.
+The portrayals of Charles de Gaulle and Margaret Thatcher were described as one-sided and influenced by Kissinger's own worldview.

 The right-leaning Wall Street Journal, on the other hand, came to a positive conclusion.
 The work is an "extraordinary book" that represents an "interesting collection of historical case studies and political biographies" and would rank with classics of the genre like Great Contemporaries by Winston Churchill or The Rise and Fall of the Great Powers by Paul Kennedy.
 Publishers Weekly described the policy analysis as lucid, stating that the book was a "vital study of power in action", but critiqued that "[many] readers will disagree with that interpretation and others".